Kjarten/XAudiole/README.md

 - b.
 All `h2` headings with `id important` that are a descendant of `section` that is the child of `main`
 - c.
 All `h2` headings with `class important` that are the descendant of `section` that is the descendant of `main`
 - d.
 All `h2` headings with `id important` that are the descendant of `section` that is the descendant of `main`
 ---

- **[Haust 2015] The concept of the cascade in CSS defines:**

-- a.
-Value for each selector in CSS that determines how important it is
-- b.
-The order of definitions for each element
-- c.
-Value for each rule that defines how default values *cascade* over it
-- d.
-The order of definitions in the document
----

 **[Haust 2014] Hvað er CSS *shorthand*?**